kwj/project-euler/julia/README.md

 ## Notes

-It was confirmed to work with Julia v1.10.1.
+It was confirmed to work with Julia v1.11.0.

 I used the following packages and their dependent packages.

 - Combinatorics v1.0.2
-- DataStructures v0.18.17
+- DataStructures v0.18.20
 - LinearAlgebra[^1]
 - Primes v0.5.6

-[^1]: It's distributd with Julia v1.10.1.
+[^1]: It's distributd with Julia.